countvajhula/mindstream/README.rst

 You can "go live" in any Mindstream session with ``M-x mindstream-go-live`` (default: ``C-c , C-l``).
 If no live action is configured for the major mode, it will simply use the default action of saving the buffer.

+Currently, live mode is only supported for individual buffers rather than for the session as a whole, so you would need to "go live" in each session buffer individually.

 Go offline with ``M-x mindstream-go-offline`` (default: ``C-c , C-o``).

 Mindstream Anywhere
 -------------------

-If you have an existing, ordinary file that you were working on at some point, and if you want to continue working on it in a mindstream session, that's easy enough to do.
+If you have an existing, ordinary file or directory that you were working on at some point, and if you want to continue working on it in a mindstream session, that's easy enough to do.
 Simply follow these steps:

 1. Create a new folder (give it a representative name, as you would any Mindstream session) and move the file(s) into it.
 2. At the command line in that folder, run ``git init``.
-3. Open the file in Emacs in the usual way and ``M-x mindstream-session-mode``
+3. Open the file in Emacs in the usual way and ``M-x mindstream-begin-session``

 Mindstream sessions are just ordinary Git repositories.
-If you wanted to, you could use Mindstream in any Git repo simply by ``M-x mindstream-session-mode`` after opening a file in the repo, but this isn't a well-supported use case for the moment.
+If you wanted to, you could use Mindstream in any Git repo simply by ``M-x mindstream-begin-session`` after opening a file in the repo, but this isn't a well-supported use case for the moment (e.g. it would result in a lot of commits, and you would most likely want to manually squash them).

 Explore
 -------

 Try ``M-x mindstream- ...`` to see all the available interactive commands.
-These are also included as keybindings in two minor modes:

-- ``mindstream-mode``, which allows you to enter a Mindstream session from anywhere.
-- ``mindstream-session-mode``, which contains useful commands for active sessions, like saving the session and clearing the buffer to restore a blank template.
+These are also included as keybindings in a minor mode, ``mindstream-mode``, which allows you to enter a Mindstream session from anywhere, and contains useful commands for active sessions like saving the session, "going live," and so on.

 Mindstream commands are bound by default under the prefix ``C-c ,``.
-You can also view all Mindstream commands by running Emacs's ``C-h`` introspection with this prefix, as in ``C-c , C-h``.
+You can view all Mindstream commands by using Emacs's ``C-h`` introspection with this prefix, as in ``C-c , C-h``.

 Customization
 =============